Working in Latvia

 - Holidays: employees are entitled to a minimum of four weeks of paid leave and all public holidays a year.

 - Tax rates: income from paid work is subject to social insurance contributions at a rate of 10.5% by the employee.
-Private income tax is at a rate of 24%.
+Private income tax is at a flat rate of 23%.
 Don't forget to check your UK tax and National Insurance position with HM Revenue & Customs (HMRC) to ensure that you are not losing any UK pension rights.

 Applying for jobs